 Some organisms include the golden eagle, burrowing owl, Costa's hummingbird, lizards, bees, scorpions, and spiders.

 The park's coastal lagoons protect grey whales, harbour seals, elephant-seals, and California sea lions.

 This park also protects mule deer, bighorn sheep, and puma; One Earth.

 Desert Map Resources

 This map displays North American Ecoregions Level III.
-At the same time it highlights the Deserts of North America.
-The data comes from the U.S. Environemntal Protection Agency EPA.
+At the same time, it highlights the Deserts of North America.
+The data comes from the U.S. Environmental Protection Agency EPA.
 The shapefiles were downloaded from ArcGIS.

-The shapefiles for the states were downloaded from Naturalea
+The shapefiles for the states were downloaded from Natural Earth.

-Most of the descriptive sections come labeled as Source: Omernik, which correspond to Omernik Level III Ecoregions for the US.
+Most of the descriptive sections come labeled as Source: Omernik, which corresponds to Omernik Level III Ecoregions for the US.